dfarnick/bamazon/README.md

 ![identer](https://user-images.githubusercontent.com/46286683/53615306-ef79fa00-3ba2-11e9-9c45-82afc7386e16.PNG)

-You will then be prompted to enter the amount of that product you would like to purchase.
+You will then be prompted to enter the quantity amount of that product you would like to purchase.

 ---------------------------------------------------------------------------------------------------------